 Course Curriculum: Menu Planning, Point of Sale (POS) Systems, Customer Satisfaction, Dining Room Set Up, Marketing and Sales

-What to Write in a Restaurant Manager Resume Skills Section
+Restaurant Manager Resume Skills

 Working as a Restaurant Manager will require you to apply a combination of core technical and personal skills on a daily basis.
 Technical skills are developed through knowledge and training, which are both trainable and quantifiable.
 Personal attributes or soft skills are related to your personality, locus of control, and how you respond to external triggers in the environment around you.
 Your leadership competencies will be under scrutiny, so make sure that you include them into your soft skills section too.
 As a Restaurant Manager, you will be responsible for the general management and operation of the establishment.
 You will have a long array of people to manage from kitchen staff to servers, bartenders, front desk hosts, cleaners, and admin staff.